semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

    2. Click **Review permissions** to see the permissions requested by Semgrep.
    3. Click **Register GitHub App** to proceed.
    4. When prompted, click **Continue** to allow redirection to GitHub to finalize app creation.
 Follow the instructions to finish creating and installing a private `semgrep-app`.
-4. You are redirected to Semgrep Cloud Platform's **Source Code Managers** page.
+4. You are redirected to Semgrep AppSec Platform's **Source Code Managers** page.
 Navigate back to the **Deployment** page.
 Under the **Assistant** section, verify that all of the features are enabled:
    1. **Allow code snippets in AI prompts**: Required for Semgrep to auto-triage findings, provide AI remediation guidance, and tag findings with code context.
    2. **Autofix suggestions for Code**: Enable autofix suggestions in comments from Assistant.
 You can also set the minimum confidence level for Assistant-written fixes if the Semgrep rule doesn't include a human-written autofix.
    3. **Auto-triage for Code**: Enable notifications whenever Assistant suggests that a finding may be safe to ignore.
 You can include notifications in your PR and MR comments, or you can receive them through Slack notifications.